Can I get spares for my curtain pole?

 Spares for metal curtain poles

 However, there may be times when accidents happen and you need to replace certain parts of your curtain pole or fittings, or you may just be changing your heading style.
-For example, changing from curtains with an eyelet heading style - which slide directly onto your curtain pole without the need for curtain pole rings - to a gathered pencil pleat heading style, will mean that you need to acquire some curtain pole rings to slide onto the pole to attach the new taped heading to.
-Curtain pole rings have a small eye-hook which hangs from the bottom edge of the rings to accommodate the plastic or metal curtain hooks that are used to attach curtains with taped headings to curtain poles or tracks.
+For example, changing from curtains with an eyelet heading style - which slide directly onto your eyelet curtain poles without the need for curtain pole rings - to gathered pleated curtains, will mean that you need to acquire some curtain pole rings to slide onto the pole to attach the new taped heading to.
+Curtain pole rings have a small eye-hook which hangs from the bottom edge of the rings to accommodate the plastic or metal curtain hooks that are used to attach curtains with taped headings to curtain poles and tracks.
 Additional curtain pole rings are usually available for most types of non-corded, wooden and metal curtain poles and are relatively easy to install on your existing curtain pole.

 Spares for wooden curtain poles